nansari/sims/AIPs/prompt_role_batch.md

 - status: upto 16 caracter alpha like Active, Guest, DroppedOut, Terminated, Transfered, NextBatch, PassedAway
 - description: One sentence description

 ### 8. StudentGroup - To assign a student to a group.
-Combination of class_group_id and student_id is unique
+Combination of class_group_id and user_id is unique
-- student_id : foreign key to Student table
+- user_id : foreign key to Student table
 - class_group_id : foreign key to ClassGroup table
 - index_no: number upto 4 digits between start_index and end_index of ClassGroup (optional)
 - status_id: foreign key to StudentStatus table